Publish with Us

 Publication Ethics and Publication Malpractice Statement

 Journal of Underrepresented & Minority Progress (JUMP) and its Publisher, STAR Scholars, are committed to publishing and widely disseminating high-quality content. members of the Committee on Publication Ethics (COPE).
 It is critical that the editorial operations of this journal be governed by rigorous ethical standards that are both transparent and fair.
 We recognize that the scholarly publishing ecosystem is complex and includes editors, authors, reviewers, and publishers.
-As such, this journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
-In this journal, it is expected of authors, reviewers, and editors that they follow the best-practice guidelines on ethical behavior contained therein.
+As such, this journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors.
+The following duties outlined for editors, copy editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors, AERA Code of Ethics, and APA Publication Ethics.

 Duties of Editors